How Sylvester Stallone cop movies explain changing attitudes about the police

 “I am the law,” is one of Dredd’s several catchphrases, and it doesn’t really seem up for debate.

-Only when Dredd himself is wrongfully convicted of crimes does the character see the inherent flaws of a system where every cop is literal judge, jury, and executioner.
-But he isn’t moved by these flaws so much that he changes anything beyond eventually clearing his own name and saving the day.
+Only when Dredd himself is wrongfully convicted of a crime does the character begin to see the inherent flaws of a system where every cop is literal judge, jury, and executioner.
+But he isn’t moved by these flaws so much that he changes anything beyond clearing his own name and saving the day.
 The contradictions aren’t explored in any meaningful way.
-All the innocent people he’s likely convicted in the past aren’t given a thought.
-It’s just a thing that happens to Dredd in the first movie of a hoped-for franchise.
-(Unfortunately, the film performed so poorly that Stallone called it “the greatest mistake I ever made” on the press tour for his Rambo revival in 2008.)
+All the innocent people he’s likely convicted in the past aren’t given an onscreen thought.
+This whole adventure just a bad thing that happened to Judge Dredd in the opening salvo of a hoped-for franchise.
+(The film ended up performing so poorly that Stallone called it “the greatest mistake I ever made” on a press tour in 2008.)

 One of the more telling moments of Judge Dredd, though, as in Cobra, is one of the more quiet ones.
 Dredd is able to convince a senior judge (Max von Sydow) of his innocence without any exculpatory evidence, by mere denial.